teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 2. Retrieve all delivery records
 3. View across all invoices and containers

-### 3. Audit Invoice Deliveries
+### 4. Audit Invoice Pickups

-To check which packages from an invoice have been delivered:
+To check which packages from an invoice have been picked up:

 1. Use the invoice ID
-2. Retrieve all delivery records
+2. Retrieve all pickup records
 3. Cross-reference with invoice packages

 ---